 At the core of the functionality of such programs is the ability for documents to be freely edited by anyone, resulting in a loss of control for the legal department (or other oversight function).

 For ease of use and simplicity when it comes to drafting, a questionnaire-based solution is hard to beat.
-Such solutions allow users to generate contracts by simply answering questions which correspond to the variable clauses, such as “What’s the name of the counterparty?” or “What’s the governing law?”.
+Such solutions allow users to generate contracts by simply answering questions that correspond to the variable clauses, such as “What is the name of the counterparty?” or “What is the governing law?”.
 By simply entering or selecting the relevant response to such questions, the contract will be automatically drafted to reflect the details of the deal at hand.

 This way, team members (with or without legal expertise) can automatically create new contracts from templates as needed.
 Meanwhile, the business retains control over the content and can rely on the fact that all new contracts conform to the pre-approved wording every time.

 In addition to making the contract creation quicker, this level of control also lets you focus less on linguistics and reduces the need for multiple read-throughs.
 This, in turn, reduces the review time of each document since only the variable parts, such as clause inputs, will need to be reviewed.
 With this sort of standardization, you’re also able to re-use legacy contracts and existing templates more freely, without extensive editing.

 It’s clear that using a dedicated contract drafting and creation solution is among the most fundamental practices you can implement to improve and streamline your contract management procedures.

 Approval and execution – Save time and eliminate bottlenecks

 After the contract is created, it’s time to review the terms before approving and, finally, executing to close the deal.
 However, each of these stages of the contract lifecycle can be unnecessarily time-consuming and, in the absence of clear workflows and responsibilities, can contain multiple bottlenecks.